 Registry case number TARZ_9585.1

 Juvenile fledgling magpies from the Nowra region in rehabilitation with experienced carers showing sudden onset inappetence, lethargy and death.
-All animals being reported with heavy gape worm loads.
+All animals being reported with heavy throat worm loads.
 Some animals appear to recover slowly from the lethargy and begin to gain weight again but die suddenly, while others experience sudden onset anorexia and weight loss before being found dead, despite supportive care.

 3 animals submitted live for blood collection and euthanasia.
 Multiple animals submitted fresh dead or frozen.

-This individual entered care 15/10/13 and was noted to have heavy gape worm burden - treated with removal of the gape worms by hand, and oral Ivermectin.
+This individual entered care 15/10/13 and was noted to have heavy throat worm burden - treated with removal of the worms by hand, and oral Ivermectin.
 Sudden onset weakness, difficulty eating and weight loss.
 Euthanasia elected due to poor condition, history of poor recovery for affected birds and mortality event investigation.

 External examination: The keel feels prominent.
 The beak is very flexible.
 The primary and secondary feathers of the wings are almost fully developed.
 There are several very low submucosal nodules within the ventral oral cavity.